whalebone/wb-docs/en/domain_resolution_analysis.rst

   * It shows full resolution process in a human readable way.
   * It can show that the DNSSEC validation process was unsuccessful or the authoritative DNS server was not reachable.

-You can watch step-by-step video guide :ref:`troubleshooting_video_link:ref-role`.
+You can watch step-by-step video guide :ref:`here <domain-resolution-troubleshooting>`.

 Whalebone administration portal provides ability to trace the domain.
 This feature is available in **Resolvers** under each resolver's three dots.
 This feature shows what information is passed to resolver when resolving particular domain.

-You can watch step-by-step video guide :ref:`tracing_video_link:ref-role`.
+You can watch step-by-step video guide :ref:`here <domain-tracing>`.